traceannwhite/Flexbox-Example/flexbox-theknot.md

 }
 ```

-Now the elements are aligned horizontally.
+This will horizontally align the elements.

 <img src="https://i.imgur.com/woSXdGI.png" width=800/>